Custom message handling

 Below is a complete example of custom notification handling.
 It does multiple things:

-- Shows a custom dialog when a push message is received in foreground
+- Shows a custom dialog when a push message is received in the foreground

 - Opens an article page when a message is clicked